-February 5, 2021Back to All Articles
+July 5, 2018Back to All Articles

-From dust particles and bacteria, to allergens and mold, the air in your home can be filled with things we do not want to be breathing in.
+From dust particles and bacteria to allergens and mold, the air in your home can be filled with things we do not want to be breathing in.

 The most efficient way to filter household air is through your home’s forced-air heating or central air-conditioning system.
 HVAC filters are built into the return-air ductwork, trapping particles as air passes through.
-When not properly maintained, HVAC systems can become breeding grounds for mold, which is why we recommend regular checks.
+When not properly maintained, HVAC systems can become breeding grounds for mould, which is why we recommend regular checks.

 Trane has designed an air purifying system like no other.
-Standard air cleaners have filters that are very dense, so they stop the dust by trapping it in a slightly porous filter.
-The fewer the pores, the more dust it can trap.
-However, this not only stops the dust and dirt, but it also stops the air from moving as well.
-So, you may not be as comfortable, and less air is cleaned efficiently.
-This is called pressure drop.
-The revolutionary Trane CleanEffects™ Air Cleaner has the lowest pressure drop with the highest efficiency possible.
+Standard air cleaners have very dense filters, so they stop the dust by trapping it in a slightly porous filter.
+The fewer the pores, the more dust and dirt it can trap.
+But this can stop the air from properly flowing through your home and keeping you at a comfortable temperature, a condition called pressure drop.
+It also means that less air is cleaned efficiently.
+Your home’s air could still be full of contaminates, even with the addition of a standard air cleaner.